CyberAgentGameEntertainment/UnityMobileSupport/Packages/MobileSupportQualityMapper/README.md

 1. Create your own QualityLevelSelector by inheriting `QualityLevelSelector<T>` class.
 T is your own quality level enum, integer, enum, or something else you want to use for type of quality level.
 2. Create asset of your own QualityLevelSelector on editor.
-3. Set decision table to asset as you like.
+3. Set decision rules to asset as you like.
 4. Get HardwareStats and pass to QualityLevelSelector.GetQualityLevel() to decide quality level at runtime.

 ### Sample